stwe/MDCII/README.md

 **The first start takes longer, because the `haeuser.cod` will be parsed.**

-## Devlog

-**28.01.2023** Add a tag for v0.1.

 ## Roadmap MDCII v0.2

 * refactoring menus and add missing translations
-* World Generator2 is renamed to IslandGenerator; the files created in this way becomes a new file extension.
 * a new editor combines the islands created with the IslandGenerator into a map/world
 * it should be possible to build roads; another Layer may be created for this
 * animations should be possible showing how residents brings goods from A to B; for this the A* algorithm can be implemented